-- Joe Darke in Ace Attorney, a business man who after accidentally running over a man with his car, entered in panic and started to kill the witnesses of the accident (and the witnesses of those murders too).
+- Joe Darke in Ace Attorney, a businessman who panicked after accidentally running over a man with his car and started to kill the witnesses of the accident (and the witnesses of those murders too).

 - Helen Narbon in Narbonic... insofar as she can be considered a villain.
 Apparently all mad scientists try to cause as much carnage as possible when they go mad and get full control over their mad science abilities.
 Some of them were already evil before they were mad.

 - They aren't all necessarily villains in the normal sense, but most times the first notice the world has of a new "Spark" (mad scientist) in Girl Genius is the total depopulation of some village, usually that of the Spark.